 NLEC knows that the best way to fight homelessness is to stop it before it starts.
-When someone’s housing status is jeopardized by a crisis situation, NLEC intervenes to help prevent homelessness by assisting in the following areas:
+When someone’s housing status is jeopardized by a crisis, NLEC intervenes to help prevent homelessness by assisting in the following areas:

-- Job Loss – NLEC provides limited Financial Aid, in the form of bus tickets, to individuals who are actively seeking employment, but do not have the funds for bus or Metrolink fare.
-This Financial Aid is provided as part of the Life Skills Transportation Class.
+- Job Loss – NLEC provides limited Financial Aid, in the form of bus tickets, to people who are actively seeking employment, but do not have the funds for bus or Metrolink fare.

-- Utility Disconnection – NLEC provides limited Financial Aid to individuals who have received a disconnection notice from an electric or gas company.
+- Utility Disconnection – NLEC provides information on Renewable Energy to help them in lowering their energy bills and very limited Financial Aid to people who have received a disconnection notice from an electric or gas company.
 Call NLEC, at (314) 421-3020) on Fridays at 8:00 a.m. to set up an appointment.

-- Eviction – Periodically, NLEC provides limited Financial Aid to individuals who are at risk for eviction from thier home.
+- Eviction – Periodically, NLEC provides limited Financial Aid to people who are at risk for eviction from their home.

-Hundreds of thousands of people have found a home or have been given assistance because of New Life Evangelistic Center and the generous donations from people like you.
+Hundreds of thousands of people have found a home or have been given help because of New Life Evangelistic Center and the generous gifts from people like you.

-When families and individuals do become homeless, NLEC seeks to foster and fulfill their own motivation to help themselves.
+When families and people do become homeless, NLEC seeks to foster and fulfill their own motivation to help themselves.

 When clients show this desire, NLEC equips them with job training, addiction counseling, spiritual guidance, and whatever else they might need to become permanently housed and gainfully employed.